* N.American hardware fix more complex than expected

 Ellinghorst, who has an "outperform" rating on VW shares, expects the company to report third-quarter group earnings before tax and interest of 4.04 billion euros.

-At 1040 GMT, VW shares were down 1.8 percent at 135.85 euros.
-They fell as low as 86.36 euros in the immediate aftermath of the cheating revelations, and are still trading below pre-scandal levels at over 160 euros.
+At 1340 GMT, VW shares were down 0.4 percent at 137.80 euros.
+They fell as low as 86.36 euros in the immediate aftermath of the cheating revelations, from pre-scandal levels over 160 euros.

-"It has now become clear that we need to do more," he said.
+"It has now become clear that we need to do more," a spokesman said on Friday, without elaborating.

-VW said in September 2015 that around 11 million vehicles worldwide could be fitted with software capable of cheating emissions tests.
+VW said in September 2015 that around 11 million vehicles worldwide could be using software capable of cheating emissions tests.
+Audi, its luxury division, admitted two months later that about 83,000 vehicles with 3.0-litre V6 diesel engines were also fitted with an auxiliary control device deemed illegal in the U.S.